Ndgt/Relation-Constraint-Dialog/README.md

 <br>

 ### Building Qt from Git
-1. Open a terminal and set the Visual Studio environment variables (for Windows).
+1. Open a terminal and set the Visual Studio environment variables

     Use **`vcvarsall.bat`**, which is installed by default at
     `C:/Program Files (x86)/Microsoft Visual Studio/2022/BuildTools/VC/Auxiliary/Build`.